cs3216/cs3216.github.io/coursework/mobile/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 14:</strong> Achieve a score of at
-  least 90 for all categories and include the Lighthouse html report in your repository.
+  least 90 for the Progressive Web App category and include the Lighthouse html report in your repository.
 </div>